Request Information

 3 Credits

-Conservation Data Management and Analysis Certificate (DMA)
+Conservation Data Management and Analysis-Graduate Certificate (DMA)

 In this stackable certificate you’ll start with an overview of research project design including tools for acquiring, managing, and presenting conservation data.
 Learn how to visualize, interpret, and communicate data with hands-on experience in current applications, and foundational concepts in mapping and geospatial analysis.